visit-dav/visit/src/doc/using_visit/MakingItPretty/Annotations.rst

 Whatever text you enter for the text annotation object is used to identify the text annotation object in the **Annotation objects** list.
 In addition to the usual text properties, text annotation objects can also include a shadow.

-Database values in text annotations
+Named database values in text annotations
-"""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""

-A variety of values from a database can be displayed in text annotations.
+A variety of named database values can be displayed in text annotations.
-These are introduced with a leading ``$`` character followed by the database value's name.
+These are introduced with a leading ``$`` character followed by the value's name.
 An optional ``%`` character following the value's name introduces a `printf-style formatting string <https://en.wikipedia.org/wiki/Printf_format_string>`__ which can be used to control the value's printed format.

 .. warning::

-   Presently, the ``$`` values that are displayed are taken always from the *first* plot in the plot list.
+   Presently, the ``$`` values that are displayed are taken always from database associated with the *first* plot in the plot list.
-   If the plot list is changed such that the first plot that was in effect at the time the annotation was created, the rendered text for the annotation may change.
+   If the plot list is changed such that the database associated with the *first* plot that was in effect at the time the annotation was created is changed, the rendered text for named database value annotations may change.

-The list of values currently supported along with their default formats are
+The list of named values currently supported along with their *default* formats are

     +--------------------+----------+-------------------------------------+
     |   **Value name**   | **Fmt**  |       **Meaning**                   |